Our truly Grand tour of the Great British Isles returns, packing in more steam highlights than ever before.

 Scarborough to Edinburgh taking in the spectacular Settle-Carlisle line

 This morning your train leaves Scarborough and retraces the previous day’s route through Malton and Kirkham Abbey back to York.
-You’ll be steam hauled by two Jubilee class locomotives, No. 45690 Leander and No. 45699 Galatea, both built for the London Midland & Scottish Railway in 1936.
+You’ll be steam hauled by 60103 Flying Scotsman as far as York.
+At York steam locomotive no. 35018 British India Line will take over the haulage of the train.
 You head southwards, passing through Church Fenton and then westwards to Leeds.
 Here your train threads its way through the suburbs and follows the Aire Valley to Skipton and Hellifield, before pausing to collect water, prior to tackling the 72-mile scenic run from Settle Junction to Carlisle.
 This famed line climbs over the Pennine mountains, passing the three peaks of Ingleborough, Pen y Gent and Whernside on the way, and the 24-arch Ribblehead Viaduct that spans Batty Moss.
 The spectacular scenery continues through Dent Dale and Garsdale before you pass over the highest operational standard gauge railway summit in England at Ais Gill, 1,169 feet above sea level.
-Descending through Kirkby Stephen and Appleby to Carlisle, the journey breaks for a service to your steam locomotive.
-Leaving Carlisle, you then take the scenic Glasgow & South Western line via Dumfries to Glasgow.
-Weaving through the outskirts of Glasgow, you continue to the final stop this evening, Edinburgh, the capital of Scotland.
+Descending through Kirkby Stephen and Appleby to Carlisle, the journey breaks for a change to your steam locomotive.
+Leaving Carlisle two Jubilee class locomotives, No. 45690 Leander and No. 45699 Galatea, both built for the London Midland & Scottish Railway in 1936 will be hauling the train, you then take the line via Beattock to Edinburgh, the capital of Scotland.
 On arrival, you transfer to your hotel for a relaxing evening in this city of many attractions.

 Saturday 21st April

-After an evening in Edinburgh, your steam locomotive, now hauled by A4 Pacific class No. 60009 ‘Union of South Africa’, heads for the world famous Forth Bridge.
+After an evening in Edinburgh, your steam locomotive, now hauled double headed by A4 Pacific class No. 60009 ‘Union of South Africa’and B1 61264, heads for the world famous Forth Bridge.
 It’s now a UNESCO World Heritage site, and has carried trains to and from Fife since it opened in 1890.
 Once in Fife, the line follows the coast for many miles, passing through Kirkcaldy, with spectacular views across the Firth of Forth.
-At Ladybank, you take the former North British line to Dundee, crossing the wide expanse of the Firth of Tay on the Tay Bridge.
-From Dundee you will continue to run eastwards and close to the coastline, then heading northwards for Montrose, with its busy harbour.
-You pass through Stonehaven and glimpse the North Sea once more as you approach the ‘Granite City’ of Aberdeen, well known for its connection with the North Sea oil industry.
-The final leg of your journey runs through very rural landscapes heading for Keith and Elgin, followed by Forres and Nairn alongside Moray Firth, with Inverness the destination.
+At Ladybank, you take the Highland Main Line via Perth, Kingussie and Aviemore with Inverness the destination.
 You’ll have the next two nights to relax in your centrally situated hotel in Inverness, located on the River Ness and a major shopping and cultural centre of the region.

 Sunday 22nd April